Jeff Bezos: Personal life

 In 1992, while working for D. E. Shaw in Manhattan, Bezos met novelist MacKenzie Tuttle, who was a research associate at the firm; the couple married a year later.
 In 1994, they moved across the country to Seattle, Washington, where Bezos founded Amazon.
-Bezos and his now ex-wife MacKenzie are the parents of four children: three sons, and a daughter adopted from China.
+Bezos and his ex-wife MacKenzie are the parents of four children: three sons, and a daughter adopted from China.

 In March 2003, Bezos was a passenger in a helicopter that crashed in West Texas while surveying land to buy for Blue Origin; the other three occupants in the helicopter were pilot Charles "Cheater" Bella, Amazon lawyer Elizabeth Korrell, and local rancher Ty Holland.
 All survived; Bezos sustained only minor injuries and was discharged from a local hospital the same day.

 Bezos portrayed a Starfleet official in the 2016 movie Star Trek Beyond, and joined the cast and crew at a San Diego Comic-Con screening.
 He had lobbied Paramount for the role apropos of Alexa and his personal/professional interest in speech recognition.
 His one line consisted of a response to an alien in distress: "Speak Normally."
 In his initial discussion of the project which became Alexa with his technical advisor Greg Hart in 2011, Bezos told him that the goal was to create "the Star Trek computer."
 Bezos's family corporation Zefram LLC is named after Zefram Cochrane, a character from Star Trek.

 In January 2019, Bezos and his wife MacKenzie released a joint statement which revealed that they would be getting divorced after 25 years together.
 Subsequently, National Enquirer revealed that Bezos had an affair with media personality Lauren Sánchez; the affair with Sánchez had lasted for months.
 Later, Bezos published an online essay on February 7, 2019, in which he accused American Media, Inc. owner David Pecker of "extortion and blackmail" for threatening to publish intimate photos of Bezos and current girlfriend Lauren Sánchez if he did not stop his investigation into how his text messages and other photos had been leaked to the National Enquirer.
 Media reports have accused Sánchez's brother Michael of being the source for the photos obtained by National Enquirer; however, Bezos has speculated that it may have been the Saudi Arabian government.